 "Kelliow [in the parish of Kea, Cornwall] was a seat of a family of this name, from whom it passed by female heirs, first to the family of Vivian, and then to Haweis."

 Early History of the Killo family

-Another 211 words (15 lines of text) covering the years 1200, 1273, 1453, 1549 and 1562 are included under the topic Early Killo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Killo research.
+Another 107 words (8 lines of text) covering the years 1200, 1273, 1453, 1549 and 1562 are included under the topic Early Killo History in all our PDF Extended History products and printed products wherever possible.

 Killo Spelling Variations